top of page

 If Charles and Di attended an event together, then you know it happened eons ago!
 Well, OK, forty years to be exact.
 Those opening words, spoken by British broadcaster Richard Skinner, were heard all around the world on 13th July 1985 as the biggest, grandest and most ambitious of benefit concerts in the history of benefit concerts began...
 This was Live Aid, and this was to be a moment in history that was going to be remembered and talked about for years to come by all those who attended the concerts (either at Wembley or Philadelphia) those who were there via their TV sets... and the poor souls who wanted to avoid it but couldn't!
 Because let's face it - Live Aid was just EVERYWHERE!!!
 Though there couldn't have been many who wanted to lock themselves away and only venture out once Live Aid was over.
 We certainly didn't!

 Forty definitely seems to be the magic number this year.
 Popular soap operas EastEnders and Neighbours have both celebrated turning forty.
-And now this month we celebrate the biggest and baddest musical event there ever was turning forty - Live Aid!
+And now this month we celebrate the fortieth anniversary of the biggest and baddest musical event there ever was - Live Aid!
 Gosh, what a cool year 1985 was!
-So if you're turning/have turned forty yourself this year, you're in great company.
-This musical charity fundraiser was one like we'd never seen before: a transatlantic dual-venue event; a glimpse into Bob Geldof and Midge Ure's phone books; rap taking to the mainstream stage courtesy of Run DMC... and for over twenty minutes, we had a new reigning monarch - and we don't mean the Prince of Wales!
-Is it even possible to talk about Live Aid without mentioning Queen's iconic (or whatever the adjective is that exceeds 'iconic') performance?
+So if you're turning/have turned forty yourself this year, then you're in great company.
+This musical charity fundraiser was one like we'd never seen before: a transatlantic dual-venue event; a glimpse into Bob Geldof and Midge Ure's phone books; a huge satellite link-up; rap taking to the mainstream stage courtesy of Run DMC; a global audience of just under two billion... and for over twenty minutes, we had a new reigning monarch - and we don't mean the Prince of Wales!
+Is it even possible to talk about Live Aid without mentioning Queen's iconic (or whatever the adjective is that exceeds 'iconic') performance at least once?
 Freddie - we hope you're keeping them entertained up there... #forevermissed

 And yet somehow Cher didn't get the memo and had to be told by a fellow passenger on a Concorde flight about the musical charity extravaganza that somehow her musician mates neglected to tell her about, and the whole world was going Radio gaga over!
 Had Angel been Cher, she would have styled it out and acted like she knew about it all along ("Yeah, of course I know!
 I'm heading that way now.
 I just, er, wasn't sure if you knew.
 I'd hate for you to, um, find out that no one bothered to tell you.")
 But seriously - how did she not know???Oh and the passenger was none other than Phil Collins who, after playing his set at Wembley, was rushing over to take to the stage at Philadelphia - the only artist to play both venues.
 Go on, Phil!